qpincon/CartoSVG/README.md

 ### Develop
 Run `npm run dev` to launch webpack with file watching.
-Go into `docs/index.html` to test locally.
+Go into `dist/index.html` to test locally.

 ### Build the project
 Run `npm run build` to build the project.
-All built assets will be in the `docs` directory.
+All built assets will be in the `dist` directory.

 ### Webkit caveats
 - Webkit does not support SVG Filters definition in data-URI, so a slightly less performant version of the code is used while waiting for improvments.